How to create a DCMA14 Analysis in ScheduleReaderTM

-The DCMA 14-Point Schedule Assessment report is a set of rules, based on 14 checkpoints, that The Defense Contract Management Agency (DCMA) created in order for the Department of Defense (DoD) to evaluate the quality of cchedules received from various contractors.
+The DCMA 14-Point Schedule Assessment report is a set of rules, based on 14 checkpoints, that The Defense Contract Management Agency (DCMA) created in order for the Department of Defense (DoD) to evaluate the quality of schedules received from various contractors.
 It is a widely adopted standard placed in order to assess and return schedules with errors and logic flaws for review and correction.

-ScheduleReader can create the DCMA 14-Point Schedule Assessment in a one page dashboard with graphical and tabular data.
+ScheduleReader can create the DCMA 14-Point Schedule Assessment in a one-page dashboard with graphical and tabular data.
 To create the report, simply navigate to the Reports View and choose the DCMA 14 Analysis option from the top menu.

-The table within the DCMA 14 report gives tabular information for each metrica accompanied with graphical indicator to the right side which tells whether the metric's criteria is fulfilled or not.
+The table within the DCMA 14 report gives tabular information for each metric accompanied with a graphical indicator to the right side which tells whether the metric’s criteria is fulfilled or not.

 DYNAMIC CRITERIA LIMITS FOR DCMA 14-POINT SCHEDULE ASSESSMENT

 A DCMA 14-Point Schedule Assessment report is created by predefined parameters.
 However, in ScheduleReader™ users can modify these settings and insert their own, project-specific criteria.
 Using the formatting functionality, they can change the range criteria for all fourteen metrics.